cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 Because we specify by name, it will take precedence over `export * from @cognite/sdk`, which normally exports its own `TimeSeriesAPI`.

-# Changing existsing endpoints and types
+# Changing existing endpoints and types

-If you want to change an exisiting endpoint, such as adding a field to Timeseries, the easiest way is to completely copy the `timeSeriesApi.ts` file.
+If you want to change an existing endpoint, such as adding a field to time series, the easiest way is to completely copy the `timeSeriesApi.ts` file.
 In here you define your own `Timeseries` interface, instead of importing it from `../../types`.
 You must then export this new API class and new type, just like in previous sections.